 Bruce is one of the top criminal defense attorneys in New York.
 I have also had the pleasure of working closely with him on civil matters where he also excels.
 As a practicing attorney, if I ever need a criminal lawyer, Bruce is the person I would call.
 I have complete faith in him and his abilities.

-Brad Schlossberg Criminal Defense Attorney
+Brad Schlossberg Education Attorney

 Relationship: Worked together on matter